Young Artist Competition

 2. The Challenge is open to instrumentalists and vocalists in Grades 7 – 12.

-3. Students must submit an application, complete with teacher(s) recommendation to be considered for the recital.
+4. Students must submit an application, complete with teacher(s) recommendation to be considered for the event.
 The selected work must be from the current NYSSMA Manual, Level 5 or 6.
 Memorization is NOT required.

 1. Application form, including student and teacher certifications.